 Your belly doesn’t magically shrink in a day, no matter what your mom or aunts tell you.
 Anyone else have an aunt that “walked out of the hospital in her regular jeans?”
 I just have to think that that generation gave birth so long ago they’ve forgotten the true facts.
 There was no way I was putting jeans on, my belly still looked 7 months pregnant leaving the hospital!

 Also, your body is still swollen, especially after c-section — both from the IV fluids, birth and the surgery itself.
 Not to mention your abdomen will be sore and tender to the touch for weeks (nope not just your incision, your actual abdomen, be gentle!!).
 Your belly will shrink more and more everyday, especially if you’re nursing or pumping, but at three weeks out I still look about four months pregnant.

-Wear the Girdle
+Wear the Abdominal Binder

 And then there’s THAT swelling…

 So with my first I was in labor for 36 hours and his birth ended up being a c-section.
 My body was BEAT.
 And apparently so was my vagina even though I didn’t deliver vaginally.
 This might be TMI but I was so swollen down there, my labia looked like they were going to no joke POP from I guess all the fluid and pressure that had been going on.
 For about the first week it felt like I was walking with twinkies between my legs!
 I joked with my friend, they didn’t hurt at all but it was SO uncomfortable and awkward, I legit felt like a dude🤣